kkato95/bikesharing_/README.md

 ![trip_gender_weekday](https://user-images.githubusercontent.com/99375741/173978119-c1741d3f-66de-4da0-8bd5-52b07f1ed228.png)

-2 heat maps to shows the days of the week with the most activity based on wether or not the user is subscriped to the viti-bike program.
-Customer do not use the bikes, no matter the day and subscribers, esspecially males use the bike Monday, Tuesday, Thursday, and Friday the most.
+2 heat maps show the days of the week with the most activity based on wether or not the user is subscriped to the citibike program and depending on their gender.
+Customers do not use the bikes often.
+Subscribers are much more likely to use bikes.
+Men, again, are more likely to use the bikes, especially on Monday, Tuesday, Thursday, and Friday.